 - Restart windows and check work for you

-Run a sfc utility to repair corrupted files
+Run an SFC utility to repair corrupted files

-Windows system files are the important part of OS to run smoothly.
-And if any system file get corrupted, damaged or missing then the windows start mis-behaving like show errors, startup problems, and may this System Service Exception windows 10 BSOD error is one of them.
+Windows system files are an important part of OS to run smoothly.
+And if any system file get corrupted, damaged or missing then the windows start mis-behaving like show errors, startup problems, and may this System Service Exception Windows 10 BSOD error is one of them.
 You can check and repair corrupted system files using windows SFC utility.